pagkly/Zed/Investopedia3/MasterCard.md

 ### Branded and Co-Branded Cards Through Financial Institutions

 Mastercard partners with member financial institutions that in turn issue Mastercard-branded cards to consumers, students, and small businesses.
-Member financial institutions often partner with organizations in [co-branded](https://www.investopedia.com/terms/co-branded-card.asp) relationships to issue Mastercard-branded rewards cards to their customer bases.
+Member financial institutions often partner with organizations in [[co-branded]](https://www.investopedia.com/terms/co-branded-card.asp) relationships to issue Mastercard-branded rewards cards to their customer bases.
 These organizations can include airlines, hotels, and retailers

 When MasterCard partners with a financial institution, the institution serves as the issuer.
 That institution determines the terms and benefits a cardholder can receive on their card.
-A financial institution may choose to partner for the issuance of a [credit card, debit card](https://www.investopedia.com/articles/personal-finance/050214/credit-vs-debit-cards-which-better.asp), or prepaid card.
+A financial institution may choose to partner for the issuance of a [[credit card, debit card]](https://www.investopedia.com/articles/personal-finance/050214/credit-vs-debit-cards-which-better.asp), or prepaid card.

 To attract different types of consumers, financial institutions offer numerous features on Mastercard-branded cards.
-Some popular credit card features may include no annual fee, issuer-branded or custom organization-branded rewards points, [cash back](https://www.investopedia.com/terms/c/cash-back.asp), as well as 0% introductory rates.
+Some popular credit card features may include no annual fee, issuer-branded or custom organization-branded rewards points, [[cash back]](https://www.investopedia.com/terms/c/cash-back.asp), as well as 0% introductory rates.

 Credit, debit, and prepaid Mastercards cards issued through partner issuers are characterized as open loop.
 This means the card can be used anywhere the MasterCard brand is accepted.
 The financial institution is primarily responsible for all of the underwriting and issuance of the card.